open-resources/dash_curriculum/tutorial/part4/chapter13.md

 ## What you will learn

 By now, you have everything together to get your first app up and running using even advanced components, layouts and callbacks.
 As dashboards are designed for data analysis and visualisations at some point you might run into efficiency constraints when the amount of data you are working with gets growing.
 To circumvent any possible performance lacking this chapter will give you some insights on improving your app performance.
+You'll learn about the built-in Dash Developer Tools, how to plot massive amount of data with higher performing plotly graphs and how to use caching for improving the performance of your app.

 ```{admonition} Learning Intentions
 - Dash Developer Tools